sbernauer/breakwater/README.md

 Usage: breakwater [OPTIONS]

 Options:
-  -l, --listen-address <LISTEN_ADDRESS>
+  -l, --listener-address <LISTEN_ADDRESSES>
           Listen address to bind to (multiple can be specified).
+The default value will listen on all interfaces for IPv4 and IPv6 packets [default: [::]:1234]
-          The default value will listen on all interfaces for IPv4 and IPv6 packets. [default: [::]:1234] --width <WIDTH>
+      --width <WIDTH>
           Width of the drawing surface [default: 1280] --height <HEIGHT>